NeroReflex/Gishiki/Documentation/docs/usage/logging.md

 ## Exceptions autologging
-Every exception that inherits from Gishiki_Exception and call the parent constructor is automatically logged with the Priority::CRITICAL level of priority.
+Every exception that inherits from the Gishiki base Exception and call the parent constructor is automatically logged with the Priority::CRITICAL level of priority.